mk/clerk-px23/README.md

 A practical concern with this sort of "bottom-up" programming is that the state of the system can diverge from the state of the source file, as forms that have been deleted from the source file may still be present in the running system.
 This can lead to a situation where newly written code depends on values that will not exist the next time the program runs, leading to surprising errors.
 To help avoid this, Clerk defaults to showing an error unless it can resolve all referenced definitions in both the runtime and the source file.

 It is our goal to match the semantics of Clojure as closely as possible but as a very dynamic language, there are limits to what Clerk's analysis can handle.
-Here's some of the things we currently do not support:
+Here are some of the things we currently do not support:

-* Re-definitions of the same var in a file
+* Multiple definitions of the same var in a file
 * Setting dynamic variables using [`set!`](https://clojuredocs.org/clojure.core/set!)
 * Dynamically altering vars using [`alter-var-root`](https://clojuredocs.org/clojure.core/alter-var-root)
 * Temporarily redefining vars using [`with-redefs`](https://clojuredocs.org/clojure.core/with-redefs)

-We have included a mechanism to override Clerk's error checking in cases where the user knows that one or more of these things are in use.
+We have included a mechanism to override Clerk's error checking in cases where the user knows that one or more of these techniques are in use.

 ### Presentation